 While not a comprehensive list, some common roles and their respective annual US salaries you are likely to find within the NFT gaming industry include:

-*All US salary data is sourced from Glassdoor and is updated as of February 2025.
+*All US salary data represents total median pay, which includes base salary plus bonuses, commissions, profit sharing, and other forms of additional compensation.
+It is sourced from Glassdoor and is updated as of October 2025.

 For an industry as diverse as the NFT gaming industry, a mix of workplace human and technical skills is often beneficial to create high-quality products, network with global partners, and market the product to a wide audience.
 If you are looking at a technical position, such as an NFT game developer, you will need skills such as: